iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/java-mvc-to-reactive.md

 }
 ```

-Since we don't use JPA/Hibernate anymore, we'll need to be handling our DB structure ourselves.
-Luckily, for simple cases like ours, Spring supports DB schema initialization directly.
+Since we don't use JPA/Hibernate anymore, we will need to be handling our DB structure ourselves.
+Luckily, for a simple case like ours, Spring supports DB schema initialization directly (a real-world application might use a tool like [Flyway](https://flywaydb.org) for this purpose).
 Let's create a `schema.sql` in our resources folder:

 ```sql
 CREATE TABLE IF NOT EXISTS WEATHER_INFO(